esp32-deep-sleep

 #include <esp_sleep.h>

 Before entering Deep Sleep mode, we must configure a WakeUp Source.
-For example, if we want to use the Timer to wake the ESP32 after a certain time, we can do so with the esp_sleep_enable_timer_wakeup() function.
+For example, if we want to use the Timer to wake up the ESP32 after a certain time, we can do so with the esp_sleep_enable_timer_wakeup() function.

 This function takes as an argument the time in microseconds that the ESP32 should remain in Deep Sleep before waking up.